sajjadh47/woo-products-slider-pro/README.md

 * **slider_cls:**
 slider_cls="products" (This parameter target the wooCommerce default class for product looping.
 If your slider is not working please check your theme product looping class and add that class in this parameter)

-Interested in contributing to Drag & Drop Menu Items?
-Contact me at sagorh672(at)gmail.com

 ## Installation

 1. Upload the 'woo-products-slider-pro' folder to the '/wp-content/plugins/' directory.